CRM For Wholesalers

 Data Entry and Collection

-You are able to access your customer information much quicker when it is stored in the CRM, rather than in a filing cabinet in your office.
+You are able to access your customer data much quicker when it is stored in the CRM, rather than in a filing cabinet in your office.
 As CRMs are cloud based, it also makes this data accessible from anywhere, even if you are working from home or otherwise not in the office.

 Analytics and Reporting